LSP Research Projects

 Through a close collaboration with Tufts Medical School, LSP scientists are using computational approaches, animal models, and deep profiling of TB granulomas to understand how mechanisms of combination therapy and improve treatment approaches.

-LSP investigators are using screens in iPSC-derived neurons, cheminformatics, and sophisticated animal models to develop novel non-opioid treatments for pain with greater long-term efficacy and lower abuse potential than current options.
+LSP investigators are developing novel non-opioid treatments for pain with greater long-term efficacy and lower potential for abuse.

 The LSP is developing new knowledge assembly systems to dramatically improve how we extract causal and mechanistic information from published literature.